MetaRPC/CSharpMT5/docs/account/AccountInfoInteger.md

 # Getting an Integer Account Property

 > **Request:** integer account property from MT5 (e.g., leverage)

-Fetch any integer-precision account property as a long value.
+> Fetch any integer-precision account property as a `long` value.

+---

 ### Code Example